jbx-protocol/juice-docs/docs/dao/README.md

 # About JuiceboxDAO

-JuiceboxDAO contributors build the Juicebox protocol and the ecosystem around it, enabling projects to raise thousands of ETH and to build robust communities around their projects.
+JuiceboxDAO invests in the development of the Juicebox protocol and the ecosystem around it, enabling capital formation for people and projects.

-JuiceboxDAO contributors build in the open — to participate, read the [contributing guide](contribute) and [join the Discord](https://discord.gg/juicebox).
-We have Discord Town Halls every Tuesday at 22:00 UTC.
-[Read about previous ones](/town-hall) or stop by and say hello!
+JuiceboxDAO's finances and developments are accounted for entirely in the open, and it invests exclusively in open source initiatives.
+To participate, read the [contributing guide](contribute) and [join the Discord](https://discord.gg/juicebox).
+The DAO has Discord Town Halls every Tuesday at 23:00 UTC.
+[Read about previous ones](/town-hall) or stop by and say hello.

+We believe open operations gives investors, builders, and consumers the best possible outcomes for the least possible costs or risks of power aggregating to intermediaries.

 - Learn about the DAO's core values in the [Foundation](foundation).
 - If you are interested in contributing to the DAO, read the [Contributor Guide](contribute).